PxBarton/I-and-I-research/README.md

 Summer research project investigating wastewater infrastructure data in Kutztown, PA

-This was a KU Bears research project for the Summer 2021 under the supervision of professor Brooks Emerick of the Kutztown University Department of Mathematics.
+This was a KU Bears research project for the Summer 2021 under the supervision of Dr. Brooks Emerick of the Kutztown University Department of Mathematics.
 Our goal was to gain a better understanding of an infrastructure issue in the Borough of Kutztown.
 Inflow and Infiltration ('I & I') refer to two categories of situations where rainwater is entering the wastewater system; the processing of this rainwater at the